-The cost of opening a restaurant, specially a donut franchise might be a bit more than that of a traditional shop.
+The cost of opening a restaurant, especially a donut franchise, might be a bit more than that of a traditional shop.
 But the brand recognition is priceless.

 There are endless possibilities when it comes to donut shops… they can be cozy and classic or high-end and gourmet.
-Check out Saint Honoré couture donuts in Las Vegas on Instagram and their take on truly decadent treats.
-The process behind making them is drool-worthy to watch!
+Check out Glory Hole Doughnuts in Toronto on Instagram.
+The process behind making their sweet treats is drool-worthy to watch!

-The donut industry is worth over $7B.
-Are you ready to set up your own shop and get involved?
+There are more donut shops per person in Canada than any other country.
+So, are you ready to set up your own shop and get involved?
 Here are all of the startup costs for opening a donut shop, along with expected revenue, monthly expenses, and the tools and resources you need in order to put together a successful restaurant business plan.

 Average Restaurant Startup Costs

-The average cost to start a new restaurant is around $275,000, and can vary depending on location, type of restaurant, restaurant size, renovation or building needs, and whether you rent, buy, or build.
+The average cost to start a new restaurant in Canada tends to range from $175,000 to over $700,000 and can vary depending on location, type of restaurant, size, renovation or building needs, and whether you rent, buy, or build.

 Average Cost to Open a Donut Shop

 This depends on whether you’re opening a new restaurant, renting, building new construction, or launching a franchise.
-To open a franchise like a Dunkin’ Donuts, you’ll need at least $250,000, but opening your own small donut shop or food truck might run closer to $80,000 (similar to the cost of opening a cafe).
+To open a franchise like a Robin’s Donuts, you’ll need between $260,000 and $500,000, but opening your own small donut shop or food truck might run closer to $25,000 - $300,000 (similar to the cost of opening a cafe).

-When you consider that donut shops earn an average of $120,000 - $150,000 per year, the opening costs will prove well worth it after only a few years in business.
+When you consider that donut shops can bring in $250,000 - $1m in revenue per year, the opening costs will prove well worth it after only a few years in business.

 Donut Shop Startup Costs by Square Foot